sapcc/maia/README.md

 # LIMITATIONS

 Before reading on and trying, please be aware that the following limitations exist
-* protobuf-protocol is not tested and will probably fail for the label-values API
 * keystone integration is not efficient: tokens are probably not cached

 # Installation